Dentures & Denture Care

 General information about Dentures

-At Family Dental Care we do not make dentures but refer all our patients to an experienced local prosthetist and collaborate closely with him, to ensure your treatment needs are co-ordinated and that there is good communication between the patient, the dentist and the prosthetist.
+At Family Dental Care, we are able to make dentures, but we can also refer our patients to an experienced local prosthetist and collaborate closely with him, to ensure your treatment needs are co-ordinated and that there is good communication between the patient, the dentist and the prosthetist.

 We refer all denture needs to either :